aerchive/gimble/README.md

 (if you have not specified a script identifier).

-Logfile filename Examples:
+Logfile Filename Examples:
 --------------------------

     magus_2012-09-10_0145-48pm.txt (no identifier)
     portquery_NDPRRBACKUP_2012-09-10_0200-41pm.txt (identifier, 'portquery')

-Logfile variables:
+Logfile Variables:
 ------------------

 The active gimble logfile is accessible in parent (calling) scripts